ORNL-Fusion/ips-examples/fy18_fusion_theory_milestone/helium/README.md

 3. Making an ion species list for use in F-TRIDYN simulations.
 4. Creating a reference coordinate system (R-R_sep) in the plasma state.

+Specific instructions on how to process SOLPS data ahead of time which is needed for hPIC setup/execution.

 ## Step 3 - Run hPIC for the given case
 As part one of the integrated workflow, hPIC is used to simulate the ion energy-angle distributions of the background plasma species at the divertor target.
 Davide Curreli (dcurreli@illinois.edu) is the point of contact for such simulations as part of the Plasma-Surface Interactiosn SciDAC.